 Swimming the Ka'iwi Channel is completely dependent on the weather.
 Especially the wind.
 We do not go if the prediction shows more than 18 knots of wind, at my custom spot on the windguru Website.
 I am looking for a “one star” reading especially at 5am.
 This is very important.
 Certainty about the weather conditions only comes about a week before your swim window opens.
 Because of this fact, I’d like to welcome swimmers with a flexible schedule to sign up for alerts of favorable weather and optimal course.
 If no other swimmers are scheduled, you will have the chance to take advantage of epic conditions.
 Click below to join the short list!

 As your swim date approaches I will update you with the best wind, tide and surf conditions within your swim window.
 Weather predictions are more accurate about a week before your swim window and have the most certainty about 48-72 hours before your swim.

 We will have a pre-swim meeting on my boat at Waikiki Yacht Club 1599 Ala Moana Blvd, Honolulu HI, 48-72 hours before your swim.
 We will discuss all the details of your swim and go over any questions or concerns you may have.

 Please prepare to make full payment at this meeting.

-Please be aware that there is an extra surcharge for swims at the beginning of the 18th hour.
+Please be aware that there is an extra surcharge of $300 per hour for swims at the beginning of the 18th hour.